Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 model.add(Activation('sigmoid'))
 ```

 A basic CNN involves a **convolution layer** followed by an **activation layer** which typically uses **ReLU** ([Rectified Linear Unit](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) and finally a **pooling layer**.
-We use this structure three times then follow it by a **dense layer** (or normal neural network layer).
+We use this structure three times followed by a **dense layer** (or normal neural network layer).

-We then needed to export two files (in Java): We want one file to contain the training data which will be a map of character image data to its label, and another file to contain the testing data which will be characters mapped to the name of the CAPTCHA they belong to.
+We then needed to export two files (in Java).
+We wanted one file to contain the training data, which will be a map of character image data to its label, and another file to contain the testing data, which will be characters mapped to the name of the CAPTCHA they belong to.
 We converted the data into a 25 by 25 boolean array in order to make it easier to train on and export.

 Since our naive algorithm only accepts about half the data (segmentation issues), we downloaded about 30,000 CAPTCHAs just to be safe.
 Then we can pass it in and generate our testing data.
 After that, we're pretty much done.
 We just train the network on the training data then run the testing data through it and output a solution file.
 See [cnn.py](cnn.py).